GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   By specifying <a href="https://web.dev/app-shortcuts/">app icon shortcuts</a>
   in the PWA's Web App Manifest, you can register quick routes to common tasks that users can reach directly from the app icon.
   On operating systems like macOS, users can also right-click the app icon and set the app to launch at login time.
-  There is ongoing work on standardizing <a href="https://github.com/MicrosoftEdge/MSEdgeExplainers/tree/master/RunOnLogin">run on login</a>.
+  There is ongoing work on a proposal for <a href="https://github.com/MicrosoftEdge/MSEdgeExplainers/tree/master/RunOnLogin">run on login</a>.
 {% endDetails %}

 ## Act as default app